GMLC-TDC/helics-packaging/pip/README.md

 wrapper for the C API provided by HELICS.

 ## Installation
+As a general recommendation if you are on an older system or version of Python, it is probably a good idea to update pip with `python -m pip install --upgrade` to make sure you have the latest features.
+At minimum for the Linux binary wheels to work properly, [pip 19.0 is required](https://packaging.python.org/specifications/platform-compatibility-tags/#manylinux-compatibility-support).

+After that, running `python -m pip install helics` should fetch a binary wheel if one is available for your platform.
+Otherwise, you may need to set your environment up with a HELICS install and CMake so that pip can build the extension from source.

 ### Binary distributions
 This package provides pre-compiled binary wheels for the following CPython versions: